How to create a DIY Period Power Kit

 Whether it's your daughter's first period or not, being prepared is a game changer.
 In the US, the average age of menarche is 12, although girls can start their period anytime between the ages of 8 and 15.
 To empower girls to feel confident about this big change, it's important to start talking about periods early.

-We decided to make period kits for her backpack, school cubby, and the car so she can be prepared for the big surprise.
-She loved this idea!
-We assembled the kits together and it sparked so many great questions.
-This month's blog is a step by step guide to creating a personalized DIY period kit.
+This conversation inspired us to create period kits for her backpack, school cubby, and the car.
+She loved the idea, and assembling the kits together sparked many great questions.
+Here's our step-by-step guide to creating a personalized DIY period kit:

 Step 1: Pick a Pouch